transposit-connectors/circleci_router/README.md

 4) Navigate to **Deploy > Production Keys** and add your Slack credential.
 We'll use this credential to send the Slack message from the Transposit Slack app.

-5) Have your teammates login to your application and provide their Github credentials.
+5) Have your teammates login to your application and provide their GitHub credentials.
 You can find the settings link under **Users > User Configuration**.
 Also, provide your own credentials via this link!

 6) If you'd like, you can restrict sign-in to only members of your Slack workspace in **User Configuration**.
 Your workspace id is the second to last part of the URL found in Slack's web browser.